UofABioinformaticsHub/Biotech7005/2016_practical_assignment3_RNAseq.md

 ## Assessment

-Tutorial tasks:
+Total: 20 marks

+__Assignment Task__

 1. Create a bash scripting pipeline that processes all your data in one command, with your raw data (fastq.gz files) as input and your gene counts as the output.
-The script must be able to run, and abide by the coding guidelines and principles that we outlined in Question 2 of Assessment 1.
-Additionally, we would also like to see statistics output as well, such as:
+The script must be able to be run in one command, and abide by the coding guidelines and principles that we outlined in Question 2 of Assessment 1.
+Additionally, we would also like to see statistics output as well:

 	(A) How many reads are in each sample?
+(2 marks)
 	(B) How many reads were trimmed in each sample using AdapterRemoval?
+(2 marks)
 	(C) How many reads mapped?
+(2 marks)
 	(D) What proportion of reads mapped to the genome in each sample?

-Long-form questions:
+(2 marks)

+	Valid, executible shell script (2 marks)

+__Long-form questions__

 2. Summarise the major platforms of next-generation sequencing machines and discuss their advantages and limitations.
+(5 marks)

-3. Discuss the difference between a local and global aligners
+3. Discuss the difference between a local (BLAST) and global aligners (Bowtie2/BWA).
+Additionally, what distinguishes a RNAseq aligner such as tophat or hisat2, to a aligner thats used for whole genome sequencing (such as Bowtie2 or BWA)?
+(5 marks)

 </br>